Religion in Morocco: Islam

 According to The World Factbook maintained by the American Central Intelligence Agency, and a 2009 report by the Pew Research Center, about 99% of Moroccans are Muslims.
 Almost all of those are Sunni, although Pew reported in 2012 that when asked which sect they belong to, 67% of those surveyed answered Sunni, while 30% volunteered only that they were Muslim.

 Islam reached Morocco in 680 CE, taken to the country by the Arab Umayyad dynasty of Damascus.
 The first Islamic dynasty to rule Morocco were the Idrissids.
 Article 6 of the Moroccan constitution states that Islam is official religion of the state.

 The King of Morocco claims his legitimacy as a descendant of the Islamic prophet Muhammad.

 The Maliki Sunnite branch of Islam is dominant, while a small minority belong to Zahirism or the Shiite branch.
-Relations between Sunni and Shiite have been strained in recent years, with a Moroccan crackdown on material and organisations originating from Shia-majority Iran and the group Hezbollah.
+Relations between Sunni and Shiite have been strained with a Moroccan crackdown on material and organisations originating from Shia-majority Iran and the group Hezbollah.